VTA light rail: Lines

 VTA operates 42.2 mi of light rail route on 3 lines.
 All the lines and the corridors they run through are designed to move passengers from the suburban areas of Santa Clara Valley into the major business areas in Downtown, the Santa Clara County Civic Center, and northern Silicon Valley, site of many high-tech company offices.

-Light Rail also serves to connect travelers to other transportation systems at several key points: Diridon station offers connections to Caltrain, ACE, Amtrak's Coast Starlight, the Capitol Corridor trains; Milpitas station offer connections the BART system; and Metro/Airport station offers a connection to the San Jose International Airport via VTA Bus route 60.
+Light Rail also serves to connect travelers to other transportation systems at several key points: Diridon station offers connections to Caltrain, ACE, Amtrak's Coast Starlight, the Capitol Corridor trains; Milpitas station offers a connection to the BART system; and Metro/Airport station offers a connection to the San Jose International Airport via VTA Bus route 60.

-Lines run for 19 hours per day on weekdays, with headways of 15 minutes for most of the day as of October, 2022.
-On weekends, the train runs at 30-minute headways for most of the day.
-After around 8 pm on both weekdays and weekends, trains run at 30 to 60-minute headways.
-The light rail frequency does not meet VTA's definition of "frequent service."

 The system is mostly double-tracked with overhead catenary wires.
 It variously runs along the medians of former railroad rights of way, freeways and surface streets, and pedestrian malls.